Padraic-O-Mhuiris/nix-presentation/slides.md

 We talked a little about this already

-Pure as in free of side effects
+Pure as in free (almost!) of side effects

 </v-clicks>